literalplus/papermc-docker/README.md

 # Usage
 It is assumed that the user has already acquired a working Docker installation.
 If that is not the case, go do that and come back here when you're done.
 # Technical
 This project *does **NOT** redistribute the Minecraft server files*.
-Instead, the (very small) script that is inside of the image, `papermc.sh`, downloads these files from their official sources during installation.
+Instead, a script downloads these files from their official sources during installation.

-**Note:** This is supposed to be either build locally and used only there or be pushed to a private Docker registry.
+**Note:** This is supposed to be either built locally and used only there or be pushed to a private Docker registry.
 Specifically, it is important that the image automatically indicates agreement with the Minecraft EULA via the eula.txt.
 Hence, the Docker build must only be run if you actually